 But there are many defects in this line of reasoning.
 The first is making a straight-line projection based on current revenue growth and profitability levels of asset management services.
-Asset management generally, and especially asset management as it is practiced by larger financial firms, 37 is rapidly becoming commoditized.
+Asset management generally, and especially asset management as it is practiced by larger financial firms,37 is rapidly becoming commoditized.
 Fees are being driven down and competitive standards are rising, resulting in a significant decline in both revenue and profitability of asset management services at large institutions.
-Therefore, if a financial firm compares the future value of asset management services against the future value of open architecture services, the latter will appear far more appealing.
+Therefore, if a financial firm compares the future value of asset management services, the latter will appear far more appealing.